Date: 16 January 2016. DIY Bigelow Teas ( and engine swap update)

 In any event, that plus hooking up

 my throttle and shift cables is left to do.
-Also I'll need a wired
+Also I will need a wired

 shut off switch.
 Betsy starts, runs beautifully, and, well, were it

-not for the little bits remaining I'd be taking my boat out this
+not for the little bits remaining I would be taking my boat out this

 week.